IngeborgGjerde/graphnics/paper/joss.md

 `graphnics` can further be used to create and solve network flow models.
 If the problem is posed in terms of global variables this can be done using standard methods in `FEniCS`; this is demoed in the `NetworkPoisson` model.
 For problems that are posed in terms of edge and vertex variables, the graph iterators in `networkx` can be used to add their contributions to the block matrix.
-This is demoed in the `HydraulicNetwork` and `NetworkStokes` model classes.
+This is demoed in the `MixedHydraulicNetwork` and `NetworkStokes` model classes.

 <p float="left">
 <img src="pial_pressure.png" alt="drawing" width="420"/>